Chart Color Schemes

 Kepnock is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As per ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Kepnock's estimated population stands at around 4,765 as of Feb 2026.
-This figure represents an increase of 264 people (5.9%) since the 2021 Census, which recorded a population of 4,501.
-The change is inferred from AreaSearch's estimated resident population of 4,672 in Jun 2024, following examination of the latest ERP data release by the ABS, and an additional 27 validated new addresses since the Census date.
-This results in a density ratio of 1,493 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Interstate migration primarily drove population growth for the area, contributing approximately 81.0% of overall population gains during recent periods.
+As per ABS population updates and AreaSearch validations for the suburb of Kepnock, the estimated population stands at around 4,611 as of May 2026.
+This figure reflects an increase of 110 people (2.4%) since the 2021 Census, which recorded a population of 4,501.
+The change is inferred from AreaSearch's estimated resident population of 4,581 in June 2025 and 24 validated new addresses since the Census date.
+This results in a density ratio of 1,445 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Interstate migration contributed approximately 81.0% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia's SA2 area projections released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Future population trends project an above median growth for national non-metropolitan areas, with the suburb expected to increase by 622 persons to 2041, reflecting a total increase of 11.9% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are used, applying proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends project an above median growth for national non-metropolitan areas, with the suburb of Kepnock expected to increase by 549 persons to 2041, reflecting a total increase of 11.3% over the 16 years.

 Frequently Asked Questions - Population